Our Gay Travel Guide for Colombia

 Gay Travel Guide Cartagena

 Although we traveled first to the Caribbean before exploring the rest of Colombia, we would suggest to end your trip in the sun.
 The Colombian port city Cartagena was found in the 16th century.
 The walled old town of the city with almost 1 Million inhabitants is known for its large squares, cobblestone streets and colorful colonial buildings.
 Thanks to the tropical climate and Caribbean flair, the city is a popular beach destination with wide sandy beaches.
-We are planning to explore the islands close to Cartagena by boat but didn’t manage to fit into our schedule.
+We were planning to explore the islands close to Cartagena by boat but didn’t manage to fit into our schedule.
 Instead, we went to the famous mud volcano del Totumo and joined a private canoe tour through the Colombian mangrooves.

 Gay-friendly Hotels in Colombia

 During our trip, we stayed in several gay-friendly hotels and accommodations.
 Organized by our LGBTQ+ tour operator, we had no problems at any time.
 The staff and management at the following LGBTQ+ and gay-friendly hotels were always polite, courteous, and friendly to us traveling as an openly gay couple.
 But let us begin in our first destination: Bogotá.
 We stayed at the Hotel Estelar Parque de la 93 with spacious rooms, a rich breakfast buffet and a rooftop pool.
 Next on our list was Medellín where we chose the Hotel Estelar Milla de Oro with a great view over Medellín and two whirlpools on the rooftop.
 After the days in the city, we got some fresh air doing some glamping in Guatapé staying at Bosko.
 Last but not least we visited Cartagena at the Caribean Coast staying first at the Melia Cartagena Karmairi before spending some days in the city at Bastion Luxury Hotel.